GhazalAmer/MissionPlanner/README.md

 # MAP Planner
+## After you clone this repo you should update submoules to clone ExtLibs included repos
+    cd MissionPlanner
+    git submodule update --init --recursive
 ## (!)
 This will be the only LOCAL PRIVATE version of the repo and the public one on github will be deleted.
 ## (!)
 DON"T EVER DO COMMITS ON THE MASTER BRANCH (easier to keep up to date)